kristianduru/blockchain-things/notes on eth and etc chain.md

 * DO remember that you have an adress that is capable of existing on two chains with the "same" amount of ether ;)

+* DO be careful of replay attacks.

 * DO use docker containers to run multiple blockchain clients because its fun and doing sync on both will be hilarious for your diskIO

-* DO try the below when creating transactions:
+* DO try the below when crafting transactions:
 ~~~~

 // Set account and unlock it